 First, the rewards on offer do not reflect what customers actually value.
 A frequent flyer who earns points redeemable only for a hotel upgrade they will never use is not being rewarded.
 They are being offered the illusion of reward.
 Choosing the best rewards for loyalty programs means doing the research: surveys, redemption data, segmentation analysis.
 What delights a 25-year-old urban shopper is not what motivates a 45-year-old suburban parent.

 Second, the reward proposition is not differentiated enough to change behaviour.
-If a customer can get a similar discount from a competitor at any time without committing to a programme, your rewards are not doing strategic work.
+If a customer can get a similar discount from a competitor at any time without committing to a program, your rewards are not doing strategic work.
 They need to offer something that cannot be replicated easily: early access, exclusive experiences, recognition that makes the customer feel seen.

 Third, the communication around rewards is weak.
 Points and offers that sit unannounced in an app deliver nothing.
 Rewards need to be surfaced at the right moments, through the right channels, in ways that feel personal rather than broadcast.